 - If enlisting in the National Guard, you must enlist for at least 6 years

-- Enlist with a high school diploma and a qualifying ASVAB score.
+- Have a qualifying ASVAB score.

 - Have a student loan that is not in default.
 The loan must have been made prior to entry on active duty.